The Woman King: Release

 The film premiered at the Toronto International Film Festival on September 9, 2022.
 It was released in theaters on September 16, 2022, by Sony Pictures Releasing.
 Sony handled distribution worldwide except in Canada and the United Kingdom, where distribution was held by Entertainment One.

-The film was released for VOD on November 22, 2022, followed by a Blu-ray, DVD, and 4K UHD release by Sony Pictures Home Entertainment on December 13, 2022 in the United States.
-In the United Kingdom, it would be released on DVD and Blu-ray, by Entertainment One and Universal Pictures Home Entertainment (through Warner Bros.
-Home Entertainment), on February 13, 2023.
+The film was released for VOD on November 22, 2022, followed by a Blu-ray, DVD, and 4K UHD release by Sony Pictures Home Entertainment on December 13, 2022, in the United States.
+In the United Kingdom, it was released on DVD and Blu-ray, by Entertainment One and Universal Pictures Home Entertainment on February 13, 2023.

 Netflix in the United States received The Woman King 153 days after its theatrical release on February 16, 2023 as part of a first window deal with Sony Pictures and a second window deal with Disney+.

+It was the last film to be distributed by Entertainment One in Canada before the distributor's Canadian division was shut down on June 29, 2022, along with its Spanish distribution shortly before the film's release.